patrickeala/GraspSampler/README.md

 # GraspSampler
-GraspSampler is a project that enables you to efficiently sample millions of parallel-jaw grasps around a target object object point cloud.
+GraspSampler is a library that performs efficient sampling of millions of parallel-jaw grasps around a target object object.
 One can quickly generate a dataset that contains numerous grasps and their quality scores.

-This repository contains tutorials on how to sample and visualize grasps, render object point clouds, and a sample of the grasp dataset.
+This library supports visualization of grasps, grippers and objects, rendering of 3D point clouds, and efficient sampling of parallel-jaw grasps.
+The tutorials show examples using a Franka-Emika Gripper and a target object.

 <!-- Grasp Definition -->